 Instructions

-• Meatballs: Line a baking sheet or cutting board with parchment paper; set aside.
+- Meatballs: Line a baking sheet or cutting board with parchment paper; set aside.
 Add egg to a large bowl and whisk.
 Add all remaining meatball ingredients and mix with your hands just until combined.
-Using 1 ½ teaspoons scoop, shape the mixture into 1-inch-diameter meatballs.
+Using a ½ teaspoons scoop, shape the mixture into 1-inch-diameter meatballs.
 Place on prepared baking sheet; set aside.

-• Heat oil over medium-high heat in a large Dutch oven/soup pot.
-Add onions, carrots and celery and sautรฉ for 5 minutes; add garlic and sautรฉ one minute.
+- Heat the oil over medium-high heat in a large Dutch oven/soup pot.
+Add onions, carrots, and celery, and sauté for 5 minutes; add the garlic and sauté for one minute.

-• Add beans, chicken broth, and all seasonings.
-Cover the soup to bring to a simmer, once simmering remove lid and add meatballs.
+- Add the beans, chicken broth, and all seasonings.
+Cover the soup, bring it to a simmer, remove the lid, and add the meatballs.
 Simmer for 5 minutes.

-• Add pasta and simmer an additional 8-10 minutes or until meatballs are cooked through and pasta is tender.
+- Add tje pasta and simmer an additional 8-10 minutes or until meatballs are cooked through and pasta is tender.

 Did You Make This Recipe?